 This is what University of Michigan researchers have found.

 According to their study, 56% of people over 65 have a high risk of obstructive sleep apnea.

 1,052 Medicare recipients completed a sleep questionnaire plus other surveys as part of the National Health and Aging Trends Study.

-The results amount to estimates, says Dr. Chervin in the report, which appears in the April 2018 Journal of the American Geriatrics Society.
+The study appears in the April 2018 Journal of the American Geriatrics Society.

 Dr. Rifkin is board certified in both neurology and sleep medicine.
 He also treats insomnia, RLS and narcolepsy.